cognaclee/DPM-OT/README.md

     3.2 Calculate the mode mixture metric MMR by running the following
     #### Train Model
+    We refer to the training code https://github.com/jeonsworld/ViT-pytorch.
 CIFAR-10 and CIFAR-100 are automatically download and train.
 In order to use a different dataset you need to customize [data_utils.py](./utils/data_utils.py).

     The default batch size is 512.
 When GPU memory is insufficient, you can proceed with training by adjusting the value of `--gradient_accumulation_steps`.